Logan-Developer/MuscuProject/README.md

 # MuscuProject
-Website for a fictive sport room for a project
+Website for a fictive sport room, for a project.